 Of course, as an MFP’er, you’ll want multiple sport modes, and the Sense offers just that.
 Plus, you can enjoy 6 months’ free Fitbit Premium membership to get the most out of your watch and help reach your goals.

-This watch is a little less than the Garmin Fenix Pro 6, at under $300.
+This watch is also considerably less than the Garmin Fenix 7, at under $300.

 Withings Steel HR